jakefull/startup/README.md

  ## React DOM
  - whenever you have a function that is returning an html element, pass the attributes of that element in as parameters
  - see sandbox tutorial!
 That explains a lot of things and is very helpful.
 Good example
+ - JSX is used to inject HTML and JS, to componetize HTML, and to allow for composabiltiy of HTML

 ## React Router
 Here is an example snippet of code showing the router structure:
 ```ruby
 <nav>